Yazi0/SmartTuitionManager/replit.md

 - Protected routes based on user roles

 ### Student Management
-- Full CRUD operations for student records
+- Full CRUD operations for student records (no login required for students)
+- Students are records only - no username/password needed
 - Auto-generated QR codes for each student (format: `STUDENT:{id}:{name}`)
+- QR codes generate automatically when student is created
 - Student profile with contact information
 - View and download student QR codes

 ### Teacher Management
 - Complete CRUD operations for teacher accounts
+- Teachers have login credentials (username/password)
+- Owner can create and manage teacher accounts
 - Edit teacher profiles (username, name, email, phone)
 - Role-based permissions (teachers can only view, owners can manage)